fbpx

 Splitters Creek is the major creek in Junortoun, running from west to east on the south side of McIvor Highway.
 The creek is approximately 6km in length, commencing adjacent to Pratts Park Road in the Greater Bendigo National Park and joining with Axe Creek at Longlea.

-• A map of the land tenure along the creek
+• Develop a map of the land tenure along the creek.

 About Splitters Creek